Trond Andresen (born

 a Renault Espace was equipped with a parallel

 hybrid drive system: compressed natural-gas as

 fuel for the combustion engine and battery power

 and lectured on the topic of electric vehicles

 on many occasions.
-He has in later years guided
+He has earlier guided student

 Trond is the Norwegian